Search Result

 Good to know

 Make sure you eat enough.
 Even if you’re not hungry, try to eat small amounts regularly.
 Soft food is easier to swallow.
 Fruit, smoothies, protein shakes, porridge, yoghurt and soups are nutritious and provide new energy.
+It’s important to drink water, herbal tea or sport drinks regularly.
+Coffee and alcohol are not good options and consider your caffeine intake.

 Take your medication